 This data will help DADSS engineers better understand the factors that affect sensor performance as they continue to refine the technology and prepare it for widespread commercialization.

-Through Driven to Protect | Maryland, MDOT MVA continues its leadership in the state-level fight against drunk driving.
+Through Driven to Protect | Maryland, MDOT MVA has been a remarkable leader in the state-level fight against drunk driving.